DrSequence/go-io-sample/readme.md

 ### v2 version is a spical verion for customer.
 #### cmd/v2 version can read and write use ony one file.
 if need to read file and create new use this:
-> go run cmd/v2/main.go csv/test.csv
+> go run cmd/v2/main.go csv/test.csv n
 if need to read and to write with the same file use:
 > go run cmd/v2/main.go csv/test.csv o